rajeshraj9078/Face_recognition_system_using_CNN_and_transfer_learning/README.md

 # Potential Applications:

-**Security Systems:** Access control, surveillance, and forensic analysis **Smart Cities:** Traffic monitoring, crowd analysis, and public safety **Retail:** Customer analytics and personalized marketing **Healthcare:** Patient identification and monitoring By pushing the boundaries of deep learning, this project aims to contribute to the advancement of person recognition technology and its practical applications.
+**Security Systems:** Access control, surveillance, and forensic analysis.

+**Smart Cities:** Traffic monitoring, crowd analysis, and public safety.

+**Retail:** Customer analytics and personalized marketing.

+**Healthcare:** Patient identification and monitoring By pushing the boundaries of deep learning, this project aims to contribute to the advancement of person recognition technology and its practical applications.